MicrosoftDocs/cognitive-toolkit-docs/articles/Contributing-to-CNTK.md

 * We ask to ensure that your branch has no merge conflicts with ```master``` (GitHub Pull Request web interface informs you about it).
 We ask to ensure this conflict-free state both *before* and *after* the contribution review.
 (I.e. in case during the time of the review on-going ```master``` updates result in a merge conflict, we will ask you to resolve it and make a new commit before we proceed with  the integration)
 * If the contribution is accepted and in merge-conflict-free state, it will be merged into the ```master``` branch

 That's it!
-We're looking forward getting your contribution!
+We're looking forward to getting your contribution!